The Suiboku Museum, Toyama (富山県水墨美術館)

 - Closed

-- Monday (open for public holidays), Public holiday The next day, New Year's Holiday, Extra Days closed
+- Monday (open if it is a public holiday), The next day of public holiday, New Year's Holiday, Extra Days closed

 - Fees